I am not a chef. I have never owned a restaurant. And yet, some of my favorite kitchen purchases have been from

 6. Cutting boards

-On my last restaurant supply store visit, after I’d paid, I stumbled upon an enormous rack of cutting boards.
+On a restaurant supply store visit in 2019, after I’d paid, I stumbled upon an enormous rack of cutting boards.
 I had to double back.

 I use at least one cutting board each time I cook.
 They come in a rainbow of colors and a variety of sizes, and they’re priced to move.